AgileRL/AgileRL/docs/tutorials/llm_finetuning/multiturn_grpo_ppo.rst

 .. _multiturn_grpo_ppo_tutorial:

-Multi-turn finetuning with LLMPPO, LLMREINFORCE, and GRPO
+Multi-turn Fine-Tuning with LLMPPO, LLMREINFORCE, and GRPO
 =========================================================

 In this tutorial, we train three LLM reinforcement learning agents on the same multi-turn GEM task: